pallets/werkzeug/docs/routing.rst

 domain is always matched as a single part.

 If a duplicate rule is added to a map, a :exc:`.DuplicateRuleError` will be raised.
-Rules are compared based on their path, subdomain or host, and websocket mode.
+Rules are checked for routing conflicts using the :meth:`~.Rule.conflicts_with` method.
+Two rules conflict if they would match the same request - this is determined by their path, subdomain or host, websocket mode, slash handling behavior (``strict_slashes`` and ``merge_slashes``), and whether their HTTP methods overlap.
 Variable parts are not equal if they use different converters, although this heuristic may not be perfect depending on what the different converters can actually match.

+Rules with overlapping HTTP methods are considered conflicting.
+For example, rules that both accept ``POST`` will conflict.
+Rules with non-overlapping methods (one accepts only ``GET``, another only ``POST``) do not conflict and can coexist.
+A rule with ``methods=None`` (accepting all methods) will conflict with any rule on the same path.

+Rules with different ``strict_slashes`` or ``merge_slashes`` values do not conflict, as they have different matching behavior.

 Rule Priority